anbox-cloud/discourse-docs/faq.md

 ### When launching a container for an application I get "Published application version not found".
 Why?

 If you launch a container by only specifying the application ID and the application has no publish version yet, you need to explicitly specify the version you want to launch or publish a version of the application.
-See [Managing applications](https://discourse.ubuntu.com/t/managing-applications/17760).
+See [Launch application containers](https://discourse.ubuntu.com/t/launch-a-container/24327#application-containers).

 ### When creating an application I get an error like “no such file or directory”.
 Why?